tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 #### Scale

 To scale a shape, one must *multiply* the matrix you wish to transform by one describing a transformation.
-In mathematical notation, this can be represented as:
+In mathematical notation, this can be expressed as:

 <math>
   <mfenced open = "[" close="]">